New Owners Of 'Sports Illustrated' Set Massive Layoffs, Journalists Rebel

 "The Maven wants to replace top journalists in the industry with a network of Maven freelancers and bloggers, while reducing or eliminating departments that have ensured that the stories we publish and produce meet the highest standards," the petition reads.
 "These plans significantly undermine our journalistic integrity, damage the reputation of this long-standing brand and negatively [affect] the economic stability of the publication."

-The new controlling executives include Ross Levinsohn, the former controversial Los Angeles Times CEO.
+The new controlling executives include Ross Levinsohn, the controversial former Los Angeles Times CEO.
 The plan as described in the journalists' petition appears to echo an earlier strategy by Levinsohn.
-As publisher of the Los Angeles Times and an investor in a digital outfit called True/Slant, Levinsohn embraced a strategy he termed "gravitas with scale" — a model that was based on unpaid contributors and meant job losses for the traditional newsroom journalists in the Tribune publishing chain.
+As publisher of the Los Angeles Times and an investor in a digital outfit called True/Slant, Levinsohn embraced a strategy he termed "gravitas with scale" — a model that was based in part on unpaid contributors and meant job losses for the traditional newsroom journalists in the Tribune publishing chain.

 Levinsohn and his frequent business partner James Heckman, the founder of Maven, were the subject of earlier investigative report by NPR over their business practices.
 Levinsohn, Heckman and several associates met with the newsroom Thursday afternoon.